Fee and Dividend or TEQs? In the aftermath of Paris COP21, what *should* effective climate policy look like?

 Price-based policy frameworks (e.g. F&D) act to raise the price of carbon-rich purchases in the belief/hope that consequent emissions reductions will be sufficient to avoid climate catastrophe, while quantity-based frameworks (e.g. TEQs) act to place a cap on emissions in the belief/hope that the price rises this is likely to cause will not cause economic catastrophe.

 The second difference is between ‘upstream’ and ‘downstream’ approaches.
-The terms draw an analogy between the flow of water in a stream and the flow of energy/carbon through an economy.
+These widely-used terms draw an analogy between the flow of water in a stream and the flow of energy/carbon through an economy.

 ‘Upstream’ advocates (e.g. F&D) want to regulate the few dozen fuel and energy companies that bring carbon into the economy, arguing that this is cheaper and simpler than addressing the behaviour of tens of millions of ‘downstream’ consumers.
 ‘Downstream’ advocates argue that such engagement with the general populace is essential if we are to meet the climate challenge, with TEQs providing a way to deliver that without the need for downstream monitoring.